cpldcpu/tinytapeout_mcpu5/README.md

 ## Instruction Set Architecture

 The list of instructions and their encoding is shown below.
 One challenge in the instruction set design was to encode the target address for branches.
 The limited opcode size only allows for a four bit immediate to be encoded as a maximum.
-Initially, I considered introducing an additional segment register for long jumps, but ultimatelly decided to introduce relative addressing for conditional branches and a long jmp instruction that is fed from the accumulator.
+Initially, I considered introducing an additional segment register for long jumps, but ultimately decided to introduce relative addressing for conditional branches and a long jmp instruction that is fed from the accumulator.

-Having both NOT and NEG may seems excessive, but the implementation was cheap on ressources and some instruction sequences could be simplified.
+Having both NOT and NEG may seems excessive, but the implementation was cheap on resources and some instruction sequences could be simplified.

-No logical instructions are supported since they were not needed in any of my typical test programs.
+No boolean logic instructions (AND/OR/NOT/NOR/XOR) are supported since they were not needed in any of my typical test programs.

 ![grafik](https://user-images.githubusercontent.com/4086406/188716202-d0681200-9578-414f-8c06-417b6ae8950d.png)